kkinnebrew/clementine/docs/Getting Started.md

 });
 ```

 That's it.
 We've defined our first view controller.
-The only required method on the view controller is the `getType()` method, which returns a string matching the name of the view we defined earlier.
-When OrangeUI parses the DOM, it reads off each `data-control` attribute and looks to see if there is an associated View Controller with a `getType()` string that matches.
-If there is, it instantiates an instance of the that view controller, and then moves on to its immediate children repeating the process.
+The only required method on the view controller to implement is the `getType()` method, which returns a string matching the name of the view we defined earlier.
+When OrangeUI traverses down the DOM tree looking for `data-control` attributes, it reads off each attribute and looks to see if there is an associated View Controller defined whose `getType()` method it matches.
+If there is, it instantiates an instance of the that view controller, and then moves on to its immediate children repeating the process until it can't find any more views.

+*Additionally, it converts the `data-control` attribute to a class name, so that adding a redundant class is unnecessary.*

-For the moment our view controller doesn't do anything.
-Let's add some functionality to one of them.
-Take the **SearchFieldController**.
-Remember we want it to search our list when the user types something and hits enter.
-To do that, we need to write the following.
+For the moment our view controller doesn't do anything; we haven't added any methods to it yet.
+To add functionality to a controller, the **SearchFieldController** for example, we simply begin to implement existing methods or add new methods to the controller class.
+Remember we want the `<input data-control="search-field" />` view to search our list when the user types something and hits enter.
+To do that, we'll add an event listener to that DOM element to listen for key presses.

 ```js
 var SearchFieldController = ViewController.extend({